oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

    ```
    This deletes the domain and any related resources that are labeled with Domain UID `sample-domain1`.
 It leaves the namespace intact and leaves the Operator running.
 2. If you setup nginx:
+   TBD update this to reference traefik cleanup instructions
    ```
    kubectl delete -f k8s-nginx.yaml helm delete acmecontroller
    ```
 3. If you setup a database:
+   TBD update this to reference DB sample cleanup instructions
    ```
    kubectl delete -f k8s-db-slim.yaml
    ```